WHO WE ARE

 Melanie Willis was quick to observe the importance of nonprofits, and to understand that necessary radical work takes radical action outside of existing systems.
 She felt a responsibility to become involved in doing the work to support much-needed changes to Portland.
 She joined PDX ASC in 2017 and has served as Treasurer.
 As a founding board member, she serves to help initiate new board members and bring them up to speed on previous actions of the board and organization.
 She was born in Portland and enjoys making music, cooking, and baking both in her professional life as well as in feeding those around her.

-Yosha joined PDX ASC as head intern during her sophomore year in college and developed our Growing up in Portland and a child of a single mother taught her to really value community.
+Yosha joined PDX ASC as head intern during her sophomore year in college and developed our first youth programming.
+Growing up in Portland as a child of a single mother taught her to really value community.
 Last year, her passion for self-care was pushed into existence by an elder who firmly told her and her peers that they had to take care of themselves before they could make any progress in the change that they were trying to create.
 Yosha is attending the University of San Francisco and working her way towards law school.
-She spends all her free time and energy dancing and spending time with her friends.
+She spends all her free time and energy dancing and spending time with friends.

 Renate Ray Meyer